IsraelFM/jQuery-multiAutocomplete/README.md

 | `stopSuggestionKeys` | `[9, 13]` | This option accepts only one array of elements.
 Keys that will be pressed to confirm the choice of a suggestion.
 By default, the keys are <kbd>Tab</kbd> or <kbd>Enter</kbd>. |
 | `ignoreCase` | `false` | Case sensitive enabled by default.
 If you want to make case insensitive, just set it to `true`. |

-## Suported methods
+## Supported methods

 jQuery-multiAutocomplete has a only two methods:

 - `init(suggests, options)`: initializes the multiAutocomplete instance.
 If it has already been initialized before for the same jQuery object, the instance will have its events unbind and bind again.
-The `suggests` parameter are one array of strings and `options` are described [above](## Suported method).
+The `suggests` parameter are one array of strings and `options` are described [above](#supported-options).
 - `destroy`: all events are unbind of the jQuery object.

 Theses methods can be invoked in two ways.
 One of them is to pass a string with the method name, as soon as you call the multiAutocomplete instance.